valued-app/config-sync/README.md

-This repository contains a selection of tools for configuring [Valued](https://valued.app/) via configuration files.

-The following TypeScript packages are included:

-* `@valued-app/config` – A tool for converting the content of configuration files into API payloads, runs in any ES6 environment (browsers, Node.js, Bun, Deno, editor plugins, etc).
-* `@valued-app/fs-loader` – Loads configuration files from the local file system, runs on Node.js (and probably Bun).
-* `@valued-app/gh-loader` – Loads configuration files from a GitHub repository, using their [content API](https://docs.github.com/en/rest/repos/contents).
+# Valued configuration sync

+Tooling that allows you to sync configuration files stored locally or on GitHub with the Valued API.

-# Configuration files
+## Configuration files

-## Single configuration file
+### Single configuration file

 You can create a single configuration file called `valued.[ext]` or `.valued.[ext]` either at the top level, or inside a directory called `config` or `.config`.

 Replace `.[ext]` with `.json`, `.yaml`, or `.toml`, based on which format you prefer.

-### Example
+#### Example

 `.config/valued.yml`